livfree/chat-app/chatApp_multicast/README.txt

 Server.java:
 The server uses the userThread class to send broadcast messages to all of the client threads.
-The server accepts up to a certain number of users and replys to the client #welcome if the number of users is below threshold, and #busy if there are not.
+The server accepts up to a certain number of users and replies to the client #welcome if the number of users is below threshold, and #busy if there are not.
 If a new user joins, the server sends a #newuser to all of the other users.